-For over 20 years we have provided expert legal advice in bringing successful private prosecutions involving regulatory offences, counterfeit goods, trading standards, consumer law and the protection of intellectual property rights, acting in some of the most complex criminal prosecutions in this field.
+For over 20 years we have provided expert legal advice in bringing successful private prosecutions involving regulatory offences, counterfeit goods, trading standards, consumer law and the protection of intellectual property enforcement and dispute resolution, acting in some of the most complex criminal prosecutions in this field.

 We regularly advise individuals, businesses and organisations not only as to the initial private prosecution but also as to the mechanisms required for compensation and confiscation via effective investigation procedures.
 We offer a bespoke service throughout the lifespan of a private prosecution including working in conjunction with statutory authorities.

 The areas in which we advise include:

 - Consumer Protection from Unfair Trading Regulations 2008

 - corporate crime

 - Copyright Designs and Patents Act 1988 offences

 - making or supplying articles for use in fraud (Fraud Act 2006)